seb86/attachment-slugs/readme.txt

 == Description ==

 Enables you to add an attachment slug allowing the attachment posts to have it's own URL structure.
+This makes the URLs more friendly and great for SEO results should you decide to index your attachment pages.

 = Translate =